MarcoSimoes/setplaysdataset/USAGE.md

 * **Wait**: This behavior means staying where you are.
 The player will remain in his current position or some strategic position.

 An extra option highlighted in the image above is the *Change position ...*.
 This option is not a behavior.
 You can use it in any step to change the position of a particular player.
 It is useful when SPlanner does not estimate the position of a player in the following step as you think.
 So, you can adjust the position yourself.

+### Ball Owner Players Offensive Behaviors

+You see a different menu when you right-click on your teammate who owns the ball possession.
+The following image show this menu.

+![Ball Owner Offensive Behaviors][SPBehBO]

+The available behaviors are:

+* **Pass to best player**: The player executing this behavior should decide who is the best teammate to receive a pass in the current situation.
+When you use this behavior, you should create a multi-flow setplay.
+First, you will make the green arrow point to one of the possible teammates to receive a pass.
+Them you plan the behaviors you want the other teammates to perform when the chosen teammate receives a pass, as you can see in the following image.
+Player number 4 will perform a Pass to Best Player.
+If he chooses teammate number 10 to receive the pass, the other teammates will execute offensive marker and other behaviors as shown below.

+![Using Pass to Best Player to Create a Multi-Flow Setplay][SPMultiFlow]

+After that, you need to give other pass options to player number 4.
+So, right-click in the setplay graph on the left side of the screen on the current step (in this case, it is step 0) and choose *Add transition* -> *Create a new Step*.
+A new step 3 is created, and a new transition from step 0 to step 3 is set.
+You can now make another *Pass to Best Player* from player number 4 to teammate number 11 and define the behaviors for the other teammates when the number 11 is chosen to receive a pass.
+Repeat this procedure to create another transition from step 0 to a new step 4 and define a *Pass to Best Player* to teammate number 9.
+Now you get a screen like this:

+![A Multi-flow Setplay Graph][SPMultiFlowGraph]

+Look at the Setplay Graph.
+You can see three transitions from step 0 to steps 1, 3, and 4.
+When you click on each transition, you can see a different play resulting from the player number 4 choice for the pass receiver.
+The image above shows the play resulted from choosing teammate number 9 to receive a pass.
+This behavior is excellent for creating sophisticated multi-flow setplays.
+You can also see on the right side of the screen a small menu you get when you right-click on an opponent.
+The unique behavior available in offensive setplays is the *Run*.
+You can use it to estimate some opponents' movements during your setplay.
+Using opponents' behaviors estimation is helpful to provide more realistic setplays.
+You also change the position of opponents on each step.

+* **Pass Forward to ...**:

+* **Pass**:

+* **Shoot**:

+* **Dribble**:

+* **Hold**: